Bao-Thien-Ngo/SceneMaster/README.md

 # SceneMaster
-Build an app to classify scene images and host them on the cloud
+Build an app to classify scene images and host it on the cloud